TheArjunAgarwal/haskell2025/chapters-typ/ch06_polymorphism.typ

 The situation is something similar, for a lot of other types, like *`Int`*, *`Char`* and so on.

-But with the addition of the List type from the previous chapter, we were able to add _new_ information to a type, in the following sense:
+But with the addition of the List type from the previous chapter, we were able to add _shape_ to the elements of a type, in the following sense:

-Consider the type *`[Int]`*, the elements of these types are lists of integers, the way one would interact with these would be to treat it as a collection of objects, in which each element is an integer.
+Consider the type *`[Integer]`*, the elements of these types are lists of integers, the way one would interact with these would be to treat it as a collection of objects, in which each element is an integer.
-- so to write a function for this type, one first needs to think about the fact that the _shape_ of an element looks like a list, and how one gets to the items of the list, and then treat the items like integers and write functions on them.
-- A function for lists would thus have 2 components, at least conceptually if not explicit in the code itself, consider the following example:
+- A function for lists would thus have 2 components, at least conceptually if not explicit in the code itself:
+    - The first being that of a list, which can be interacted with using functions like `head`.
+    - The second being that of `Integer`, So that functions on `Integer` can be applied to the elements of the list. consider the following example:
   ```
   -- | squaring all elements of a list
-  squareAll :: [Int] -> [Int]
+  squareAll :: [Integer] -> [Integer]
   squareAll []       = []
   squareAll (x : xs) = x * x : squareAll xs
   ```
   Here, in the definition when we match patterns, we figure out the shape of the list element, and if we can extract an integer from it, then we square it and put it back in the list.

+#pagebreak()

 Something similar can be done with the type *`[Bool]`*:
 - Once again, to write a function, one needs to first look at the _shape_ an element as a list, Then pick elements out of them and treat them as *`Bool`* elements.